monero-project/kovri/doc/STYLE.md

        + m_SignatureSize;   // Signature size
 ```

-- Class member variables should be prepended with ```m_```
-- Don't use "cheap function" names; always use MixedCaseFunctions()
 - Avoid prepended mixed-case ```k``` and MACRO_TYPE for all constants
 - Use Doxygen three-slash ```/// C++ comments``` when documenting for Doxygen
-- Document all your work for Doxygen as you progress
+- Try to document all your work for Doxygen as you progress
 - If anonymity is a concern, try to blend in with a present contributor's style